carrier-io/carrier-io.github.io/_posts/2023-05-30-carrier-install.md

 - Change default user passwords
 - Enable HTTPS for secure communication with the Carrier web interface.
 - Configure firewall rules to restrict access to Carrier ports.
-- Follow best practices for securing your Debian 11 server.

 #### 3. Set Up Projects and Tests